vicajilau/pdf_combiner/README.md

 Extract images from a PDF file.

 **Required Parameters:**
-- `path`: A string representing the file path of the PDF to extract images from.
+- `inputPath`: A string representing the file path of the PDF to extract images from.
-- `outputDirPath`: A string representing the directory where the extracted images should be saved.
+- `outputPath`: A string representing the directory where the extracted images should be saved.

 **Optional Parameters:**
 - `maxWidth` (default: 360): Maximum width for the extracted images.